Skip to navigation Skip to Content

 Primary Care Behavioral Health

 The fellow will have the opportunity to obtain training in clinical work with children and adolescents within Pediatric Primary Care as part of an integrated primary care behavioral health service.
-Training opportunities in outpatient specialty clinics within the Department of Pediatrics are also available, including cystic fibrosis and ketogenic diet.
+Training opportunities in outpatient specialty clinics within the Department of Pediatrics are also available, including diabetes and cystic fibrosis.

 A Fellow's Perspective